Act 89 Staff Meetings

 - Teachers use a variety of discourse strategies to support students in responding to one another’s thinking, build collaborative explanations, and broadly address issues of power and positionality in the classroom and science.

-- Students using evidence to advocate for justice-centered uses of science based on multiple perspectives, ideas, and questions that have broadened over time.
+- Students using evidence to advocate for student-centered uses of science based on multiple perspectives, ideas, and questions that have broadened over time.

 - Students reflect on how they learned and how they broadened what it means to participate in science together.